marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 - DONE Evaluation: Support for /xpath/path to process model data
 - DONE Evaluation: Support for fn:not(fn:empty(/xpath/evaluation)) style boolean evaluation for true/false conditions in BPMN2 model
 - TEST Evaluation: Support for fn:doc(/process/attachments/attachment[@name="default"])/some/path/to/property style evaluation
+- Evaluation: replace $processData or $wf:process with fn:doc($processUri) everywhere in xpath expression
 - Evauation: Support for 'now' date time assignment to variable
 - Activity: Set process variable activity with multiple from and to (simple XPath evaluation)
 - Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task